Wilson MacDonald: Life

-Wilson MacDonald was born in Cheapside, now part of the municipality of Haldimand, Ontario.
+Wilson MacDonald was born in Cheapside, now part of the city of Haldimand, Ontario.
 He attended McMaster University in Hamilton, Ontario, and graduated in 1902.
 He began publishing poetry in the Toronto Globe in 1899, while still a student.

 Canadian poet Albert E. S. Smythe described MacDonald as a "slight, lithe, graceful Italian figure, the same dark eyes and olive complexion, the same inscrutable smile of the shy but friendly soul".

 After graduating, MacDonald worked at a number of jobs.
 As he later wrote: "I have been, in my varied career, a view agent, seaman, cabin-boy, bartender (one night), school-teacher, actor, inventor, producer, playwright, composer, advertisement writer, newspaper reporter, editorial writer, columnist, banker, and poet.
 When my poetry would not sell, circumstances forced these other tasks upon me."

 His first collection of poetry, Song of the Prairie Land, was published in 1918.
 In 1921 MacDonald self-published a book of Christian poetry called The Miracle Songs of Jesus.

 Because he refused to be anything but a fully committed poet, now that he had been published, in the early 1920s "MacDonald managed to" find a way to "supplement his income by engaging in lengthy and rather successful tours of readings and lectures".
 He became what Doug Fetherling in the Canadian Encyclopedia called "a barnstorming versifier with an unbending faith in his own greatness".
 MacDonald travelled both Canada and the northern United States reciting his poetry in large city and small town alike.
 "His personal shyness disappeared on stage, where he became dynamic; humming, chanting, and singing, he synchronized his whole performance to make poems come alive for his audience."